friendica/friendica-addons/statusnet/README.md

 During the registration of the OAuth client remember the following:

-* there is no callback url
+* there is no callback URL
 * register a desktop client
 * with read & write access
-* the Source URL should be the URL of your Friendica server
+* the Source URL should be the URL of your friendica server

-After the required credentials for the application are stored in the configuration you have to actually connect your Friendica account with StatusNet.
+After the required credentials for the application are stored in the configuration you have to actually connect your friendica account with StatusNet.
 To do so follow the Sign in with StatusNet button, allow the access and copy the security code into the plugin configuration.
 Friendica will then try to acquire the final OAuth credentials from the API, if successful the